0x80/isolate-package/README.md

 ## Troubleshooting

-If something is not working, I advise you to add a `isolate.config.json` file, and set `"logLevel"` to `"debug"`.
+If something is not working as expected, add a `isolate.config.json` file, and set `"logLevel"` to `"debug"`.
 This should give you detailed feedback in the console.

 In addition define an environment variable to debug the configuration being used